Harttia punctata

-Harttia punctata is a species of armored catfish endemic to Brazil where it is found in the Tocantins River basin.
-This species grows to a length of 16.6 cm SL.
+Harttia punctata is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Brazil, where it is found in the Tocantins and Araguaia rivers in the states of Goiás, Pará and Tocantins.
+This species grows to a standard length of 16.6 cm.